TypeChecked/alphabet-soup/README.md

 ### Molecules

 A `Molecule` is something beyond a boundary that we can't handle at compile time - for example a `List`.
-The information of how many items are in the source `List` is not known to us, so we can't do anything without some extra help por structure.
+The information of how many items are in the source `List` is not known to us, so we can't do anything without some extra help or structure.

 That takes the form of recursing inside the `Molecule`, and treating it as its own closed off world of `Atom`s and sub-`Molecules` to process.
 No value from an outer class can make it into a `Molecule`.